 Participants and Procedure

 The participants were all Jewish Israelis who were recruited by an Israeli sampling service.
-Originally, we aimed at recruiting approximately 100 participants per experimental condition.
-However, due to technical issue relating to the sampling service, we could only collect data from 180 participants.
-In addition, following an IP address control, 21 participants were deleted from analyses due to the suspicion that they were filled out by the same users who took the questionnaire multiple times.
-In order to rule out the possibility of direct personal involvement, we removed additional 5 participants residing in close proximity to the region where the incident depicted in the vignette (see below) took place (i.e., Judah and Samaria).
-Thus, the final sample consisted of 154 participants with ages ranging from 19 to 74 years (M = 44.53, SD = 16.34), including 78 men and 76 women, residing in different locations in Israel, mostly in larger cities.
-Although the final sample (N = 154) was smaller than the initially intended, a sensitivity power analysis conducted on G*Power, using a 2x2 ANOVA as a proxy of our quasi-experimental design, and assuming an of 0.05 (two-tailed) and a power of 0.80, revealed that this sample was sufficiently powered to detect a medium-size effect (f = 0.22).
+Originally, we aimed to recruit approximately 100 participants per experimental condition.
+However, due to technical issues relating to the sampling service, we could only collect data from 180 participants.
+In addition, following an IP address control, 21 participants were disqualified on suspicion that they filled out the questionnaire multiple times.
+To rule out the possibility of direct personal involvement, we removed an additional five participants residing in close proximity to the region where the incident depicted in the vignette (see below) took place (i.e., Judah and Samaria).
+The final sample consisted of 154 participants ranging in age from 19 to 74 years (M = 44.53, SD = 16.34), including 78 men and 76 women residing in different locations in Israel, mostly larger cities.
+Although the final sample (N = 154) was smaller than initially intended, a sensitivity power analysis conducted on G*Power using a 2x2 ANOVA as a proxy of our quasi-experimental design and assuming an of 0.05 (two-tailed) and a power of 0.80 revealed that this sample was sufficiently powered to detect a medium-sized effect (f = 0.22).

-In the first phase of the study, we initially assessed participants’ endorsement of motives for justice, then randomly assigned them to one of the two experimental conditions (mindset: malleable vs. fixed), and finally assessed their beliefs in group malleability (manipulation check).
-In the second phase, we asked participants to read a vignette describing an intergroup aggression within the Israel-Palestine conflict, and to indicate the extent to which they endorsed different Israeli responses to the transgression depicted in the vignette.
-Finally, participants completed demographic questions, were fully debriefed and asked to provide their participation consent.
+In the first phase of the study, we initially assessed participants’ endorsement of motives for justice, then randomly assigned them to one of the two experimental mindset conditions: malleable vs. fixed.
+Finally, we assessed their beliefs in group malleability (manipulation check).
+In the second phase, we asked participants to read a vignette describing intergroup aggression within the Israel-Palestine conflict and to indicate the extent to which they endorsed different Israeli responses to the transgression depicted in the vignette.
+Finally, participants completed demographic questions, were fully debriefed, and asked to provide their participation consent.
 The three studies described here were approved by the ethical commission of the first author’s institute.

 Materials and Measures